Table of Contents

-- Get as many contact details from the driver of the car, like their license plate number, insurance company & policy number, plus their phone number, address, etc.
+- Get as many contact details as possible from the driver of the car, like their license plate number, insurance company & policy number, plus their phone number, address, etc.

-When someone gets hit by a car, there are lots of issues that may come up when you’re dealing with claims adjusters & defending-lawyers from big insurance providers.
-Getting insurance companies to pay what you feel is a fair amount for your injuries, future medical care, or your property damage isn’t easy.
-Their job is to pay you as little as possible, or even to refuse your claim altogether.
+When someone gets hit by a car, a lot of issues may come up when you’re dealing with claims adjusters and defending lawyers from big insurance providers.
+Getting insurance companies to pay what you feel is a fair amount for your injuries, future medical care, or property damage isn’t easy.
+Their job is to pay you as little as possible or even to refuse your claim altogether.

 Happy Halloween from Everyone at Arash Law!

-Road safety is important all year long, but especially on Halloween, as conditions can be far more dangerous on this spooky night.
-Drivers and pedestrians must all be prepared to follow safety rules in order to reduce the risk of accidents.
+Road safety is important all year, especially on Halloween, as conditions can be far more dangerous on this spooky night.
+Drivers and pedestrians must all be prepared to follow Halloween safety tips to reduce the risk of accidents.
 If you or a loved one is injured in an auto accident, call Arash Law at (888) 488-1391 or contact us online.
 Our experienced Los Angeles personal injury lawyers fight hard to protect accident victims.
-We have helped many victims obtain fair compensation for their injuries, and we can help you, too.
+We have helped many victims obtain fair compensation for their injuries and can help you, too.
 We wish you and your family a fun and safe Halloween!